 The topics addressed in a GOALI proposal should address research within an intellectual envelope shared by the industrial partner.
 Fundamental research generally is performed in academe in parallel with more applied research in industry.
 Investigators are expected to integrate their research objectives with educational and industrial needs.
-The technology transfer of research can be more successful with industry commitment.
-Industry also serves as verification in that the research is industrially relevant and that results are valid.
+Industry involvement assures that the research is industrially relevant.

-The GOALI program also emphasizes improving industry-university research linkages in the design and implementation of products and processes.
-The research should strengthen the fundamental scientific and engineering foundations on which new design and production practices and methods may be based.
+The GOALI program emphasizes improving industry-university research linkages in the design and implementation of products and processes.
+The research should strengthen the fundamental scientific and engineering foundations on which new design and production practices and methods are based.
 This emphasis aims to improve basic understanding and the development of integrated design tools in both academe and industry.
-Reciprocal benefits can occur with small business.
-A small company can enhance their competitiveness by collaborating in GOALI.
-Many make excellent partners and aid in rapid technology transfer.
+The length of support requested should be appropriate to the purpose and may vary.